dongfanghong/deepboost/Readme.md

 source_dir: directory where two training files are stored

-dataset_name: name of the dataset and two training files should have the name of dataset_name+".positives.fa" and dataset_name+"negatives.fa"
+dataset_name: name of the dataset and two training files should have the name of dataset_name+".positives.fa" and dataset_name+".negatives.fa"

 test_file: the name of the test file